 “At an average a 100 bed hospital with about 10 speciality divisions will have to hold about 5,000 shop keeping units (SKU),” Vivekanandan said.

-Simply put, SKUs are the items held for sale in a shop or in other organisations.
+Simply put, SKUs are items held for sale in a shop or in other organizations.

 A standalone hospital will not be able to command volume discounts as enjoyed by hospital chains which paved the way for players like IdeaRx.

 Further, during the Covid-19 pandemic, many small hospitals did not know what to stock.

 “With our algorithm we can predict the likely demand for various items and accordingly place the orders.
 For example, each Covid-19 patient needs about 50 items.
 Thirteen of our client hospitals admitted Covid-19 patients and none of them ran out of stock,” Vivekanandan said.